top of page

 The most important thing is that your revenue churn rate should not be so high that it stunts your potential growth — as your revenue churn rate approaches your cash burn rate, you’ll begin to feel like Sisyphus pushing a rock up a hill, finding it harder and harder to gain traction.

-Analyzing SaaS churn
+Analyzing SaaS churn rates

 As a general rule, it’s not good to have a high level of customer or revenue churn; however, losing customers is only meaningful if it affects your business’s bottom line.

-Imagine a scenario where your customer churn is very high one month, because you raised your product’s prices at the beginning of that month.
+Imagine a scenario where your customer churn is very high one month, because you raised prices at the beginning of that month.
 Losing customers seems bad.
 When you calculate your net revenue churn, though, you realize that you’re generating about the same amount of revenue from your remaining customers (who are paying the higher prices) as you were with more customers paying lower prices.

 8 KPIs to Show Investors Your Startup is Primed for Success